reefactor/brainfood_reference/README.md

 ##### Routine

 > Nulla dies sine linea

-> Most people overestimate what they can do in one year and underestimate what they can do in ten years.
-> ― Bill Gates

 > True greatness consists of being great in little things.
 > -- Charles Simmons